osbuild/bootc-image-builder/README.md

 ## 📝 Build config

-A build config is a Toml (or JSON) file with customizations for the resulting image.
+A build config is a TOML (or JSON) file with customizations for the resulting image.
 The config file is mapped into the container directory to `/config.toml`.
 The customizations are specified under a `customizations` object.

 As an example, let's show how you can add a user to the image: